netanel1431/Company_Website_With_DB_BY_Flask-MySQL-Html/README.md

   * Display all customers
 * Forgot Password Window
   * Email authentication- via random verfication key by SHA-1
+  * Note: If you are internet connection is via proxy the email authentication will be failed !
 * SQL Injection -Enable/disable login with SQL Injection
 * System_Details.txt -Password management configuration file
   * Len password